Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Baseline Method Summaries

 \subsection{MC Dropout}

 MC dropout interprets dropout training as approximate Bayesian inference and obtains predictive uncertainty by keeping dropout active at test time and averaging repeated stochastic forward passes \cite{Gal2016}.
-Unlike weight-space posterior approximations such as SWAG or IVON, MC dropout injects randomness by randomly zeroing columns of weight matrices at each forward pass, making it a lightweight and widely used uncertainty baseline.
+At test time, MC dropout performs $M$ stochastic forward passes with independently sampled masks.
+In our comparisons, MC dropout serves as a low-cost stochastic-inference baseline.